Thank you to the trustees at the National Jazz Archive, who have kindly backed our crowdfunder campaign

 The Archive arranges fundraising concerts, talks and displays, which are publicised through our free monthly e-Newsletter, Facebook and Twitter.

 The National Jazz Archive holds more than 4,000 reference books, specialist periodicals and journals, which alongside photographs, memorabilia, artworks and personal papers, tell the story of jazz and blues in the UK.
+The collections include:

 – runs of all major jazz periodicals past and present